 Club cover provides that General Average expenditure should be in accordance with the provisions of the York / Antwerp Rules 1994.
 Some charter parties contain amended clauses which do not permit certain sacrifices and expenditure to be included in General Average.
 Insurance is available to cover these additional liabilities.

-It should be noted that apart from the facilities described in point 6 above, the insurance cover provided is not covered by the Association but is placed by the Managers in the commercial insurance market.
+In some cases the insurance being provided is not covered by the Association but is instead placed by the Managers in the commercial insurance market on the Members’ behalf.

 Britannia Europe is regulated by the Commissariat aux Assurances (CAA).
 The Britannia Steam Ship Insurance Association Ltd (the Association) is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority as a mutual insurance company.
 It is also authorised to carry out insurance mediation services.
 For these mediation services it is necessary to formalise its Terms of Business.
 This important document (attached) sets out Britannia’s standards of conduct and obligations to the assured, as well as the assured’s responsibilities to Britannia and the insurers.